What is a CubeSat?

 They follow the CubeSat standard of California Polytechnic State University (Cal Poly), which specifies a base measure of “one unit” or “1U” of 10 cm × 10 cm × 10 cm and 1.33 kilograms, in cube form.

 Multiple 1U units can be “stacked” to form larger CubeSats as mission requirements dictate.
-QuetzalL-1 was a 1U CubeSat measuring 10 cm × 10 cm × 10 cm, and Quetzal-2 will be a 2U CubeSat measuring 10 cm × 10 cm × 20 cm.
+QUETZAL-1 was a 1U CubeSat measuring 10 cm × 10 cm × 10 cm, and QUETZAL-2 will be a 2U CubeSat measuring 10 cm × 10 cm × 20 cm.

 Due to their compact size and low cost (compared to conventional satellites), they have been a key technology in democratizing access to space.
 Through CubeSats, space research has been opened to students, educators, researchers, and small businesses.